What's up next in the federal trial of Dylann Roof?

 ROOF'S COMPETENCY

-Roof's whole trial was put on hold for several weeks so Judge Gergel could hold a first competency hearing.
+Roof's whole trial was put on hold for several weeks so U.S. District Judge Richard Gergel could hold a first competency hearing.
 During that proceeding, which was closed to the public over media objections, Gergel heard two days of testimony, after which he determined Roof was mentally competent to face trial.

-After he was found guilty, a day before the scheduled start of the sentencing phase, Gergel held another hearing on Roof's mental status, saying serious enough issues had been raised in filings made under seal that the judge needed to address them in court.
+After he was found guilty, a day before the scheduled start of the sentencing phase, Gergel held another hearing last week on Roof's mental status.
+At that time, the judge said serious enough issues had been raised in filings made under seal that the judge needed to address them in court.

-In deeming him competent both to stand trial for sentencing and to represent himself, Gergel gave Roof an extra day to prepare his case.
-Jurors now will return to court Wednesday.
+Gergel deemed Roof competent both to stand trial for sentencing and to represent himself, and jurors returned to court Jan.
+4.

 ---